seankhom/seankhom.github.io/index.md

 ## Teaching
 I have been serving as an Undergraduate Teaching assistant for the past 3 semesters.
-I have worked on the followng corses:
+I have worked on the following courses:

 * ENGR 131: Transforming Ideas to Innovation I (Fall '21)
 * ENGR 132: Transforming Ideas to Innovation II (Spring '22)
 * ENGR 133: Transforming Ideas to Innovation, EPICS (Fall '22)

-In Spring 2023, I will be serving as a TA for the new FYE Computer Labs and will also be assisting in curriculum development for the first year engineering courses.
+* FYE Computer Lab (Spring '23)

 ## Projects